Azure/azure-c-shared-utility/devdoc/tlsio_adapter_overview.md

-The [Azure IoT Porting Guide](porting_guide.md) shows several components called "adapters" which must be present to connect an unsupported hardware device to the Azure IoT SDK, and all of these are simple to write with the exception of the "tlsio adapter" [(specification)](tlsio_requirements.md), which is complex to implement, difficult to verify, and can take many weeks of work by even very experienced developers.
+The [Azure IoT Porting Guide](porting_guide.md) shows several components called "adapters" which must be present to connect an unsupported hardware device to the Azure IoT SDK, and all of these are simple to write with the exception of the "tlsio" [(specification)](tlsio_requirements.md), which is complex to implement, difficult to verify, and can take many weeks of work by even very experienced developers.

-The use of `tlsio_adapter` supercedes the older "tlsio adapter" [(specification)](tlsio_requirements.md) and speeds the process of developing a tlsio adapter by at least an order of magnitude via reusable components.
+The use of use of this new `tlsio_adapter` component supercedes the older tlsio adapter design [(specification)](tlsio_requirements.md) and speeds the process of developing a tlsio adapter by at least an order of magnitude via reusable components.